 Graduates are able to service and repair all types of residential and commercial door-locking devices, set up a master-key system, install locks, service automotive locks and open safes without combinations, and, they are familiar with electronic and mechanical access control systems.

-The Locksmithing and Security Technology department is located in the main building at 150 North Street and includes individual bench space for each student, a large room for instruction and demonstration and all the major equipment and tools found in a large, well-equipped locksmithing shop.
+The Locksmithing & Security Technology program includes individual bench space for each student, a large room for instruction and demonstration and all the major equipment and tools found in a large, well-equipped locksmithing shop.
 The department has state-of-the-art computer equipment and a resource library.

 Barbara Baker earned her NBSS Locksmithing diploma in 2004 after studying with David Troiano.
 Upon graduation, she began working at Action Lock & Key with 1987 NBSS graduate Michael Samra.
 She continues to work part-time as a commercial hardware locksmith specializing in the installation and service of a wide variety of products as well as residential projects and shop bench work.
 In the growing field of powered access control, Barbara’s work as an electronic hardware technician – she holds an Electronic Engineering Technology Certificate – provides added value in the NBSS Locksmithing & Security Technology classroom.
 She is a board member of Massachusetts Locksmiths Association and belongs to the Associated Locksmiths of America.
 Barbara enjoys teaching and mentoring students in this exciting and ever-evolving field.